LiveGTech/gShell/README.md

 git pull --recurse-submodules
 ```

-When you don't need to update the libraries, you can omit the `--recurse-submodules` argument.
+When you don't need to update the libraries, you can emit the `--recurse-submodules` argument.
 However, it is recommended that you update the libraries locally to ensure compatibility with the latest version of gShell.

 ## Running gShell
 Install gShell and its dependencies using npm: